magicarrow73/262-final-project/README.md

 The client provides a simple GUI allowing users access to all the functionality of the auction system.

 ## Testing

+We have included unit tests in the tests directory.

 ## Engineering Notebook